 4 sectors that desperately need permethrin impregnated textiles

 Permethrin is a hot topic.
-To date, no insect repellent is found more effective in protecting us against mosquitoes, ticks, or flies.
-As it attacks the nerve system of insects, it either drives them away or kills them as soon as they touch the permethrin impregnated textile.
+To date, no insect proof agent is found more effective in protecting us against mosquitoes, ticks, or flies.
+As it attacks the nerve system of insects, it either drives them away or paralyses them as soon as they touch the permethrin impregnated textile.
 Soldiers, active travellers and outdoor enthusiasts are lining up to benefit from the many advantages of the insecticide.
 Time for textile manufacturers to jump in!
-In this blog, we tell you about the top 4 sectors that desperately need permethrin impregnated textiles.
+We tell you about the top 4 sectors that desperately need permethrin impregnated textiles.

 #1.
 Permethrin in the army

 Soldiers get exposed to many different circumstances.
 They travel the world, sleep in tents and work in tropical areas.
 They therefore run a higher risk of getting infected with mosquito-borne diseases such as Malaria and Yellow Fever.
 But also in Europe, where tropical diseases hardly occur, soldiers (just as any other person) risk getting infected with Lyme disease through tick bites.
 This is why the German army started using permethrin products on the uniforms of their soldiers.
 The insects smell the permethrin and are forced to retreat immediately.
 The new solution worked out to be very effective, and soon permethrin products became the new army standard.
 Today, armies all around the world use permethrin products on their uniforms.
 It has made them a key client for textile manufacturers that work with permethrin finishers.